Lasers Across the Cherry Orchards

 In contrast to the popular image of a white coated scientist standing in front of a blackboard covered with complex Einstein inspired equations: I describe the reality of an experimental research scientist's life.
 I chart my progress from recruitment, initiation and subsequent development as an internationally recognised research physicist.
 At the same time I show the human side of scientific research and describe encounters with some famous characters I met in the course of my work and travels.
 These include Sir Frank Whittle, inventor of the Jet engine, Sir John Cockroft O.M. nuclear pioneer, Professor Sir Rudolph Peierls who had assembled the first Atomic Bomb in Los Alamos.
 The list even extends to the iconic scientist and writer C.P.
 Snow and the controversial author Anthony Burgess of 'Clockwork Orange' fame.

 Initially the action takes place in the glorious Berkshire and Oxfordshire countryside with its charming Thames side villages and their charismatic pubs, the horse racing stables and the "gallops" on the Downs.
-Then the action dramatically switches to Moscow at a time when it was at its most forbidding to visitors.

 The Russians claimed to be leading the Nuclear Fusion race with temperatures of 10 million degrees in a doughnut shaped device called a 'Tokamak'.
 This is best described as a magnetic 'bottle' that contains the hot gases just as the Sun achieves the same thing with its own gravity.
 But these spectacular advances were disputed by the West, whose own devices were lagging behind in their performances.